jason-xxl/methodman/README.md

 # methodman

-**methodman** is a Go mocking tool that focuses on minimal code overhead for Denpendency Injection.
+**methodman** is a Go mocking tool that Denpendency Injection with minimal code overhead.

 ## Why introduce this tool?